Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Minimality with respect to restricted blowups and constructing induced 4-cycles

 The proof that $(\alpha, \alpha') \notin \Sigma$ is an application of $V_\Sigma(\tau') \in \mathbb{R}_+[V_\Sigma(\tau)]$ and the flagness of the simplicial complex of cones from a locally convex fan (Proposition 5.3 on p.
 279 -- 280 of \cite{LR}).
 Recall that $D_\alpha \cdot V_\Sigma(\tau) = 0$.
 Combining this with $V_\Sigma(\tau') \in \mathbb{R}_+[V_\Sigma(\tau)]$ implies that $D_\alpha \cdot V_\Sigma(\tau') = 0$.
 Since $\alpha \notin \tau'(1)$ and $\Sigma$ is simplicial, this implies that $(\alpha, \tau') \notin \Sigma$.
 The flagness of $\Sigma$ implies that there is \emph{some} pair of rays among $\alpha$ and $\tau'(1)$ which do \emph{not} form a cone in $\Sigma$.
 The only possible candidate is $(\alpha, \alpha')$, which means that $(\alpha, \alpha') \notin \Sigma$. \\

 \end{proof}

 \begin{rem} \textbf{(Pictures and local convexity) \\} Rewriting the inequality $-D_\gamma \cdot V_\Sigma(\tau) \ge 0$ from the proof of Lemma \ref{zeroconorm4cycle} as $D_\gamma \cdot V_\Sigma(\tau) \le 0$, the nef property of the conormal bundle has a direct connection to the ``convex'' case of a wall crossing moving between the off-wall rays with respect to a particular on-wall ray from Lemma 14-1-7 on p.
 421 of \cite{Mat}.
-The expansion of $\beta$ with respect to the $\sigma'(1)$-basis and the expansion of $\beta'$ with respect to the $\sigma(1)$-basis both have nonnegative coefficients of $u_\gamma$.
+The expansion of $\beta$ with respect to the $\sigma'(1)$-basis and the expansion of $\beta'$ with respect to the $\sigma(1)$-basis both have nonnegative coefficients of $u_\gamma$. \\

 In this context, being ``flat'' with respect to the ray is that we can move between the off-wall rays using the span of a subcone of the wall that doesn't contain the ray we are considering.
 The coefficient of $u_\gamma$ in these same expansions would be 0.
 This is relevant to visualizing the affine equivalence of the graph of the support function of the conormal bundle $-D_\rho|_{D_\rho}$ and the lift of the support of $\lk_\Sigma(\rho)$ from $N(\rho)_{\mathbb{R}}$ to $N_{\mathbb{R}}$ in Proposition A.1 on p.
 282 -- 283 of \cite{LR}.
 Note that $N(\rho)_{\mathbb{R}}$ implicitly makes a choice of a codimension 1 vector space of $N_{\mathbb{R}}$ that does not contain $\rho$. \\ \end{rem}

 The results above also give a possible algebraic structure on the combinatorial suspension structures studied in Section \ref{wallfan}. \\

 \begin{cor} Suppose that we are in the setting of Lemma \ref{zeroconorm4cycle}.
 The unique ray $\alpha'$ with the properties listed in Lemma \ref{zeroconorm4cycle} has $D_{\alpha'} \cdot V_\Sigma(\tau') = 0$.
 Note that $\tau$ and $\tau'$ have the same off-wall rays inducing flat wall crossings with respect to $\alpha$ and $\alpha'$ (Lemma 14-1-7 on p.
 421 of \cite{Mat}) using the maximal cones containing them. \\